M00N69/FOODNEWSFEED/README.md

 - For each article, you can:
   - **Read More**: Click the link to view the full article on the original website.
   - **Add to Review**: Click the "+" button to add the article to your review list.
   - **Summarize**: Click the "Summarize" button to generate a summary of the article using the Groq API.
-The summary will be displayed below the article.
+  **The summary will be displayed below the article IF POSSIBLE without restriction from the site**

 ### 4. Manage Your Review List
 - After adding articles to your review list, you can: